Energinet-DataHub/greenforce-frontend/libs/dh/shared/feature-flags/README.md

 <ng-container *dhFeatureFlag="my-awesome-feature-flag"> SOME CONTENT </ng-container>
 ```

-**Notice:** Using feature flags with the structural directive, you will need to import the `DhFeatureFlagDirectiveModule`.
+**Notice:** Using feature flags with the structural directive, you will need to import the `DhFeatureFlagDirective`.

 ### From TypeScript (Controllers, Guards, etc.)